adlai/scalpl/README.md

 also supports [MPExAgent](https://github.com/jurov/MPExAgent), if your luck includes a seat at [that table](http://mpex.ws/faq.html).

-More's ever in the works; contact Adlai on Freenode for details!
+More's ever in the works; contact Adlai for details.

 # Mockumentation